 The purposes for which we may collect personal information include, but are not limited to:

-- establishing and managing the Assembly’s Electoral Roll;
+- establishing and managing the Assembly’s Electoral Roll, including maintaining accurate and up-to-date Member contact information;

 - managing candidate applications for Assembly elections;